Iterated line graphs with only negative eigenvalues $-2$, their complements and energy: Spectra and Energy of iterated line graphs with the property

-\begin{remark} {\em In \cite{Ramane-Walikar-679-2005} Ramane et al. obtained the spectra and energy of iterated line graphs of regular graphs of degree $r\ge 3$ and thereby characterized large class of pairs of non-trivial equienergetic regular graphs.
-It is noted that the results of \cite{Ramane-Walikar-679-2005} become particular case of Corollary \ref{Cor_Iter_line-2}.} \end{remark} Now, Theorem \ref{Iter_line-2} naturally motivates to discuss when $\mathcal{L}(G)$ satisfies the property $\rho$ as $\mathcal{L}^k(G)$ satisfy the property $\rho$ for $k\ge 2$ in a graph $G$ with $d_u+d_v\ge 6$ to each edge $e=uv$.
-In this direction we have the following results.
+\begin{remark} In \cite{HSRamane}, Ramane et al. obtained the spectra and the energy of iterated line graphs of regular graphs with degree $r \ge 3$, thereby characterizing a large class of pairs of non-trivial equienergetic regular graphs.
+It is noted that all the results in their paper are special cases of Corollary \ref{Cor_Iter_line-2}. \end{remark} Now, Theorem \ref{Iter_line-2} naturally leads us to consider when $\mathcal{L}(G)$ satisfies property $\rho$, given that $\mathcal{L}^k(G)$ satisfies property $\rho$ for $k \ge 2$ in a graph $G$ where $d_u + d_v \ge 6$ for each edge $e = uv$.
+In this context, we have the following results.